<img alt="" src="https://secure.office-insightdetails.com/788655.png" style="display:none;">

 HawkinBlog_QuadrantReport_Examples

 After you have determined which metrics makes sense to include for both the sport & position, it is now time to interpret the chart.
 Very generally, the individuals that fall into Quadrant I (upper right) will be your best athletes.
 These are the ones that fit your metric criteria the best, whereas those in Quadrant III (bottom left) will be your worst athletes for the selected criteria.
 Quadrant II becomes athletes that are low in one metric, and high in the other, whereas Quadrant IV is the opposite of Quadrant II.
-An example of this is show below under "Bucketing Athletes".
+An example of this is shown below under "Bucketing Athletes".

 • Quadrant I - STUDS